The Gyrodyne Helicopter

 transmitters used on-ship to send the command signals to the QH-50D.

-As seen at left upon
+As seen at right upon

 its delivery to Hawthorne, the folks around the QH-50D, DS-1914, from left